Chambers is very pleased to be in a position where we can re-open our mini-pupillage programme.

 In order to apply for a mini-pupillage please download the application form HERE.
 All applications, should be sent to email@example.com.
 Please do not send CVs, covering letters or transcripts of examination results as they will not be considered.
 Our optional Diversity and Equality Monitoring form can also be found HERE, should you wish to complete that and submit it along with your application to allow us to gain a full understanding of those who are applying for our mini-pupillages.

-Currently we are accepting applications for mini-pupillages during the period January - March 2023.
-For those wishing to apply for a mini-pupillage to take place during that period, applications should be sent between 1 July 2022 – 30 September 2022.
+Currently we are accepting applications for mini-pupillages during the period April-June 2023.
+For those wishing to apply for a mini-pupillage to take place during that period, applications should be sent between 1 October – 31 December.

-Applications received between 1 July – 30 September, will be considered for mini-pupillages taking place between January – March of the following year.
+Applications received between 1 July – 30 September, will be considered for mini-pupillages taking place between January – March 2024.

-Applications received between 1 October – 31 December, will be considered for mini-pupillages taking place between April – June of the following year.
+Applications received between 1 October – 31 December, will be considered for mini-pupillages taking place between April – June 2024.

 Who can apply for mini-pupillage?

 We strive to be an equal opportunities Chambers and employer and are committed to attracting diversity amongst our members, pupils, mini-pupils and staff.
 We seek to promote access to the profession and equal opportunities for those typically underrepresented at the Bar.